Evercoder/uiuiui/components/Surface/README.md

 The `onInteractionEnd` callback is useful when you need to know that the user has finished interacting with the surface.
 While you might stage a transient value on the `onChange` callback, you can use `onInteractionEnd` to commit that value.

+## CSS

+### Class Name

+The `Surface` component has the class name __`rc-surface`__.

+### Dimensions

+`Surface` components have no intrinsic dimensions, and by default will expand to fill the full width and height of its parent.
+To work as expected, make sure that the parent component has intrinsic dimensions.
+Alternatively, you can style `.rc-surface` to provide it with an explicit width and height.

+## Children

+The `Surface` component accepts arbitrary children.